GravityKit/GravityView/readme.txt

 = 2.19 [in development] =

 * Added: Embed a Gravity Forms form using a field in the View editor
+* Added: Embed a GravityView View using a field in the View editor

 = 2.18.7 on September 21, 2023 =